cvs-health/testaro/README.md

 - `strict`: `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
 These are redirections that do more than add or subtract a final slash.
 - `standard`: `'also'`, `'only'`, or `'no'`, indicating whether rule-violation instances are to be reported in tool-native formats and also in the Testaro standard format, only in the standard format, or only in the tool-native formats.
 - `observe`: `true` or `false`, indicating whether tool and Testaro-rule invocations are to be reported to the server as they occur, so that the server can update a waiting client.
-- `device`: the ID of a device and the properties of each new browser tab (technically, “context”) that will be set for conformity to that device, unless overridden by a `launch` act.
-It must be `'default'` or the ID of one of about 125 devices recognized by Playwright, published at `https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json`.
+- `device`: the ID of a device and the properties of each new browser context (window) that will be set for conformity to that device, unless overridden by a `launch` act.
+It must be `'default'` or the ID of one of [about 125 devices recognized by Playwright](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json).
 - `browserID`: the ID of the browser to be used, unless overridden by a `launch` act.
 It must be `'chromium'`, `'firefox'`, or `'webkit`'.
 - `timeLimit`: the number of seconds allowed for the execution of the job.
 - `creationTimeStamp`: a string in `yymmddThhMM` format, describing when the job was created.